shenalvanderwall/shenalvanderwall/README.md

   A lightweight PHP framework designed for scalable application development, laying the groundwork for future web innovations.

 - 🧪 **Research & Innovation**
   Conducted early research into **real-time participant engagement** in video conferencing platforms.
+Now this technology is being used by all major Ai-Note taking applications to improve their engagement.
+Over 100 million people globally utilise this technology monthly.
   Introduced the first **API interface with a browser extension** to enhance data insights during online meetings via Meeedly.

 - 🎓 **Academic Background**